auth0/passport-auth0/README.md

 ## API access

-If you want to get a list of connections or users from Auth0, use the [Auth0 module](https://github.com/auth0/node-auth0).
+If you want to get a list of connections or users from Auth0, [use the Node.js SDK](https://github.com/auth0/node-auth0).

-## Complete example

-A complete example of using this library is shown [here](http://github.com/auth0/passport-auth0).

 ## Documentation